paulmbui20/file_op_py/README.md

 ---

-## How to Run ▶️
+## How to Run

-1. Save the program into a file, e.g., `file_challenge.py`.
+1. Save the program into a file, e.g., `main.py`.
 2. Make sure you have a text file to test with (e.g., `notes.txt`).
 3. Run it with:

    ```
-   python file_challenge.py
+   python main.py
    ```
 4. Follow the prompts.

 ---

-Would you like me to keep this **README short and student-friendly**, or expand it into something a bit more **formal and report-like** (like what you’d hand in for grading)?